 The proposed conditions of approval for this SUP application are attached.
 These conditions are based on the applicant's proposed construction, and they include various site improvements recommended by the Development Review Committee.
 These improvements include landscaping, lighting, and parking lot improvements.
-The applicant has not agreed to these conditions and seeks approval of the special use permit without improvements to the property.
+The applicant has agreed to some of these conditions, but not all.
+See the attached Applicant Letter.